yurigushiken/export-google-workspace-shared-drive/readme.md

 Improvements in this project:

-- Enhanced filename sanitization removes additional special characters, limits filenames to 50 characters, and ensures cleaner, compatible filenames.
+- Enhanced filename sanitization removes additional special characters, limits filenames to 50 characters, and ensures cleaner, compatible filenames (cause for errors when downloading zipped in browser).
 - Introduces path length handling to truncate folder and file names, avoiding issues with excessively long paths.
 - Checks file size in addition to file existence to prevent redownloading incomplete or modified files.
 - Handles Google-native formats with a fallback mechanism to generate web view links when export size limits are exceeded.